Budget boost for safer New Zealand

 Like you, I want to make it number one.

-That is why last week, Police Minister Paula Bennett and I announced a new $503 million Safer Communities package to reduce crime, prevent reoffending and make our communities safer.
+That is why, Police Minister Paula Bennett and I announced a new $503 million Safer Communities package to reduce crime, prevent reoffending and make our communities safer.

 Our package will deliver 1125 more police staff over four years, including 880 sworn police officers.
 That is a 10% increase and will bring the total number of Police staff to more than 13,000.